rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 for wisdom is better than jewels, and all that you may desire cannot compare with her. ^0811

-I, wisdom, dwell with prudence, and I find knowledge and discretion. ^0812
+"I, wisdom, dwell with prudence, and I find knowledge and discretion. ^0812

-The fear of the Lord is hatred of evil.
+The fear of the LORD is hatred of evil.
 Pride and arrogance and the way of evil and perverted speech I hate. ^0813

 I have counsel and sound wisdom; I have insight; I have strength. ^0814